K0I05/XIAO-ESP32S3-PyMakr/README.md

 ```

 ## Time-Into-Interval Scheduler
-The `tii` module is a lightweight implementation to support time-into-interval scheduling in MicroPython.
+The `time_into_interval` module is a lightweight implementation to support time-into-interval scheduling in MicroPython.
 The time-into-interval module synchronizes a MicroPython task with the system clock with user-defined time interval for temporal conditional scenarios.
 The shortest interval supported is 1-second and the longest interval supported is 28-days.
 ```
 import asyncio